Fundraising Process

 Due diligence call requests

-OCV's GP is available for a due diligence call if required by the lead Seed investor.
+OCV's GPs are available for a due diligence call if required by the lead Seed investor.
 As this is expected to be the final step before extending a term sheet, the number of GP call requests should not exceed 2-3 firms for each OCV company.
 We look to OCV CEOs to manage this expectation with potential investors who request GP calls.

-To schedule a GP due diligence call, CEOs can make an introduction via email, copy the GP's PA for calendaring, and OCV’s COO for visibility.
+To schedule a GP due diligence call, CEOs can make an introduction via email (copy the GP's PA for calendaring if applicable), and OCV’s COO for visibility.

 Term sheet negotiation